leanix-public/scripts/setQualitySeals/README.md

 ## Overview

 The breakQualitySeal script allows the user to break all quality seals of FactSheets of a given type.
-To achieve this, the script changes a field calles alias.
+To achieve this, the script changes a field named *alias*.
 This ideally would be changed to a separate field only used for this purpose.

 The setAllQualitySeals script allows the user to set all Quality Seals for a FactSheet type specified in the used query.